jrg70/uk-assessment-dataiku/README.md

-# Project Title: ABCD
+# Project Title: UK Dataiku Data Scientist Technical Assessment

 ## Overview
-(Please provide an overview of the project here.)
+The goal is to develop a predictive model that classifies individuals into income brackets (<=50K or >50K) based on demographic and employment attributes extracted from the U.S. Census Bureau database.

 ---